Month 12, Day 18, Friday 8:00 p.m.

 Sebastien hesitated, but wasn’t sure why, so she handed them back.
 “Yes, please.”

 His fingers were gentle, brushing the rim of her ear as he pushed the wires into her hair.

 Her skin burned where he touched, and the wires were cool as they slid against her scalp, weaving into her hair as if alive.
 She startled.

 Her gaze slid away from his.
 “I’m going to look in the mirror.”
-She hurried down the hall to the bathroom, and took a few deep breaths to suppress the frustrating blush in her cheeks.
+She hurried down the hall to the bathroom, where she took a few deep breaths to suppress the frustrating blush in her cheeks.
 “Don’t be a brainless ninny,” she muttered to herself, scowling at her reflection.
 She rubbed her ears harshly to rid them of the lingering sensation, then judged the effect of the feathered ornaments.

-After a couple more minutes to make sure she was entirely calm, and there was no way she’d get surprised into blushing again, she returned to Oliver’s study.
+After a couple more minutes to make sure she was entirely calm—and there was no way she’d get surprised into blushing again—she returned to Oliver’s study.
 “Thank you,” she said.
 “Now tell me more about this place that’s going to act as a safe house for my transformation.”

 “Lord?”
 Sebastien echoed, flicking through the proof of one more false identity.